Chemotherapy in Pets | Dog and Cat Chemotherapy

-When a beloved animal is given a diagnosis of cancer, the effect on the animal’s family can be devastating, marked by confusion and sadness.
-It is important to understand the treatments that are available for an animal’s cancer.
-The veterinarian may recommend chemotherapy, either alone or in combination with other treatments, as part of your pet’s cancer management.
-The thought of chemotherapy strikes fear in the hearts of animal owners, based on the human experience of undergoing chemotherapy.
-Everyone’s lives are touched by cancer in some way, and yet an animal’s experience will be different from a human’s experience, in several ways.
+When a beloved pet is given a diagnosis of cancer, the effect on the animal’s family can be devastating, marked by confusion and sadness.
+It is important to understand the treatments that are available for cancer in dogs and cats.
+Chemotherapy may be recommended, either alone or in combination with other treatments, as part of your pet’s cancer management.

-The chemotherapy drugs used to treat an animal may come in either an injection or pill form.
+The chemotherapy drugs used to treat a pet may come in either an injection or pill form.
 Your veterinarian will review the administration procedures relative to your pet’s protocol and will also inform you if any other procedures such as placement of a vascular access port (VAP) or the use of sedation is required.

 Pills may be administered at the veterinary clinic or they may be sent with you to be administered at home.
 The veterinarian will instruct you how to properly handle and administer these drugs.